econya/less_curse/README.md

 The screen can and should be populated by widgets.
 No complex layouts are possible (yet).

+Always one widget is focused.

+The screen can handle global keyboard input (shortcuts).
+Currently, the TAB key is used to switch the focus of widgets.
+CTRL_Q will quit the application.

 ### Widgets

 All (three) widgets inherit from `LessCurse::Widgets::Base` and provide following methods: